Celebrate America all summer long with these DIY Frosted Mason Jar Patriotic Luminaries in your outdoor decor.

 Apply the flag before frosting the jar.

-Remove the flag by pulling out the staples gently if you purchased one on a small stick like I did.
+Remove the flag by pulling out the staples gently if you purchased one on a small stick as I did.

-Use a small box to containerize the Epsom Salts as shown in photo below
+Use a small box to containerize the Epsom Salts as shown.

 You could roll the jar in the Epsom Salts but that would leave a little glue in the unused portion of the salts so I sprinkled it on gently.
 Just hold the jar carefully over the box of salts and sprinkle until you have enough.